satRdays/cardiff2019sessions/README.md

 If the above useage causes problems let us know.

-* do you understand how to fork and PR?
+* do you understand how to fork and pull request?
 If not we're happy to show you
 * You have a highly complex code base that doesn't suit this application?
 Great, let us know what you need and we can work with you
 * You have a highly unorthodox talk that involves [interpretative dance/ puppet show/ dramatic readings]?
 Very exicting, see above.